Mucephie/DORADO/docs/dorado/reader.rst

 --------

-dirscan is used to search and sort the data in a desired directory and return the results to possibly be used in functions like :classmethod:`~dorado.aico_reader.mkceres`.
+dirscan is used to search and sort the data in a desired directory and return the results to possibly be used in functions like :classmethod:`~dorado.mkceres`.
 In many cases dirscan will be called internally without the end user ever needing to directly inteface with the function itself.

 mkceres